tiwai/salsa-lib/README.md

 ### MISC

-* The API functions that are not supported but defined have "deprecated" attribute.
+* The API functions that are not supported but defined have *deprecated* attribute.
 You'll get compile warnings when compiling the code using such functions.
 (The same is true for the all components below.)
 They are just warnings that you can usually ignore.
 The warnings are given so that you can find the